-For each of these NEOs, the contributions remitted in 2012 by the Corporation to the DC Pension Plan were equal to the maximum contribution limit under the Income Tax Act of \$23,820.
+For each of these NEOs, the contributions remitted in 2013 by the Corporation to the DC Pension Plan were equal to the maximum contribution limit under the Income Tax Act of \$24,270.
 The DC Supplementary Plan provides for notional contributions of 13% of earnings minus the contributions remitted to the registered pension plans.
 Earnings include base pay only.
-The account balances under the DC Pension Plan are invested in accordance with the individual participants' election from the investment options offered by the Corporation to all plan members including Canadian, U.S., International and Foreign Equity funds, a Bond fund, a Money Market Fund, five Asset Mix options and a Guaranteed Investment Certificate.
-The investment return on an NEO's notional account balance under the DC Supplementary Plan is based on the member's election to credit either the investment return of the Balanced Asset Mix investment option or the investment return earned by the member under the registered pension plan.
+The account balances under the DC Pension Plan are invested in accordance with the individual participants' election from the investment options offered by the Corporation to all plan members.

-Upon retirement, the participant is entitled to the distribution of the accumulated value of the Corporation's contributions under the DC Pension Plan as a lump sum and to the distribution of the accumulated value of the notional contributions under the DC Supplementary Plan as a series of 120 equal monthly payments.
+On retirement, the participant is entitled to the distribution of the accumulated value of the Corporation's contributions under the DC Pension Plan as a lump sum and to the distribution of the accumulated value of the notional contributions under the DC Supplementary Plan as a series of 120 equal monthly payments.